BenRGH/SoundScanner/SoundScanner/README.md

-# Sound Scanner
+# Sound Scanner Main Controller

-This project is for a handheld bundle of sensors that record the properties of whatever you point it at to create generative sounds based on that data.

-MIT License, Ben Rose 2023
+This project is for the main controller of the sound scanner (an ESP32), which will measure sensors and produce synthesised sounds, along with communicating with the other (display) controller.